pdfernhout/Twirlip15/README.md

-Twirlip15 Information Organizer
+# Twirlip15 Information Organizer

 Twirlip15 supports browsing and editing files on your local host -- like a simpler version of NextCloud.
+Another app is a step towards a personal knowledge management tool.
 Ideally more apps will be added over time -- including perhaps apps ported from Twirlip7.

 Twirlip15 uses Node.js+Express for the server and Mithril+Tachyons for the UI.

 Twirlip15 makes it easy to develop applications in Mithril which operate on local files.

 A Twirlip15 server is intended to be used locally by a single user or a small trusted group.